Employer Wants Termination During Sick Leave

 Economic dismissal

 A settlement agreement (VSO) is an agreement that ends your employment contract by mutual consent.
-During illness, this is risky.
+During sick leave, this is risky.

 Possible benefits